ONSdigital/dp-data-tools/find-content-items/README.md

 Optionally, you can choose to include only the latest release of each content item.
 As with the `type` filtering, the script will only display counts of the latest release of all content types.
 This can be used in conjunction with the filtering by `type`.

 ### Display Statistics:
-After the search is complete, the script will display the count for each the found content items.
+After the search is complete, the script will display the count for each of the found content items.
 This gives you a quick overview of the distribution of content items based on their types.

 ## Prerequisites